pnp/sp-dev-solutions/solutions/LinksAndHandlebarsTemplate/src/components/LinkPickerPanel/README.md

       });

 This design was chosen to allow the link picker to manage its own state, as it may be used directly within an SPFx web part.

+##Configuring Approved Images:

+    The ApprovedImageLibs.json file in this folder contains the format that is expected for the configuration.
+The schema of the JSON file is as follows:

+        * Add an array property to the base object with the name of the host of the SharePoint environment that you are setting up
+        * The host array contains objects with 2 properties:
+            * libUrl: the absolute URL to the library that you want included in the approved images tab
+            * cdnUrl: the absolute URL to the CDN front to the library if one exists

+    The default setting is for the package to look for the ApprovedImageLibs.json in the SiteAssets root folder on the root site of the SharePoint tenant.